epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ```
 - When unpacking tuples you can assign to several variables: `a, b = (3, 8)`.

-Mutability:
+### Mutability

-- In Python, all variables are mutable — you can change or reassign new values to them.
-  `x = 5; x = x + 1` works.
+- In Python, all variables are mutable — you can change or reassign new values to them. `x = 5; x = x + 1` works.

-Naming:
+### Naming

 - There are requirements about what a valid variable name can be `my_age` is ok.
 - Choosing good variable names is not trivial and can be very subjective.

-Extra:
+### Extra comment

-- Unlike in mathematics the variables values in programming are always known, not something you have to
-  derive by solving equations.
+- Unlike in mathematics the value of the variables in programming are always known, they are not to be discovered by solving equations.

 ## Statements and code blocks